Androz2091/discord-player/README.md

 });
 ```

 > Note: the above option is only used when ytdl-core is being used.
+Follow [this instruction](https://github.com/play-dl/play-dl/blob/1ae7ba8fcea8b93293af5de9e19eca3c2a491804/instructions/README.md) for play-dl.

 ### Use custom proxies